 Bad decor trends from yesteryear

 - Feature walls.
+This is bad decor trends from yesteryear # 1.
 These were a go-to in the early 2000s and an achievable DIY that went a bit too far.
 Bright red behind the TV, yellow to set off the bedhead and how about a pop of purple in the kitchen.
 The fix: Modernise by painting over it in a darker colour or to match the other walls.
 If you are like me this may scope-creep out to the rest of the room and house, so be restrained if resources are limited.

 - Spongepainted walls.
 This textured horror was dated before it dried.
 Many pots of of deep purple, red and green paint died in the process.
 The fix: A lot of sandpaper and a fresh lick of paint, applied uniformly with a roller or brush.